skyvers/skyve/README.md

 ## Creating a new Skyve project

-### Before you start:
+### Before you start

+* Install a Java 8 JDK for your operating system.
-Install Eclipse or an alternative Java based Integrated Development Environment.
+* Install Eclipse or an alternative Java based Integrated Development Environment.

-Install JBoss Wildfly - Our instructions are for Wildfly-10.1.0.Final.
+* Install JBoss Wildfly - Our instructions are for Wildfly-10.1.0.Final.
 You may use other versions and other application servers if you're familiar with configuration (we've tested up to Wildfly 15).

 These instructions assume the use of Eclipse with the JBoss Server Tools plugin installed, and Wildfly as the application server.

-### Overview:
+### Overview
 1. Use the Project Creator to create a new Skyve project download and receive the link to the file via email.
 2. Import the project as a maven project and run the Generate Domain run configuration.
 3. Configure your application server security domain, create an empty database, and deploy your application.
 4. Log into your application at `localhost:8080/<projectName>` with your bootstrap credentials and begin using the no-code application.

-### Detailed Instructions:
+### Detailed Instructions

 #### Creating the Project
 * Go to https://foundry.skyve.org/foundry/project.xhtml